Click here to return to homepage

 (a) Import licensing on the basis of export performance

-13. In EC - Poultry, the Panel, in a finding not reviewed by the Appellate Body, examined Brazil's claim that the European Communities allocation of import licences on the basis of export performance was inconsistent with Articles 1.3 and 3.5(j) of the Licensing Agreement:
+12. In EC — Poultry, the Panel examined Brazil’s claim that the EC’s allocation of import licences on the basis of export performance was inconsistent with Articles 1.3 and 3.5(j) of the Licensing Agreement.
+The Panel noted:

 (a) General

-15. In EC - Poultry, the Panel examined the claim that the European Communities had failed to notify the necessary information regarding the poultry tariff quotas to the Committee on Import Licensing under Article 1.4(a) of the Licensing Agreement.
-The European Communities responded that it had not made a notification because it was unclear, prior to the Appellate Body report in the Banana III case, whether the Licensing Agreement applied to tariff rate quotas ("TRQs").
-The Panel rejected the European Communities defence:
+14. In EC — Poultry, the Panel examined a claim that the European Communities had failed to notify the Committee on Import Licensing of the sources where the information on its poultry tariff quota was published, as required by Article 1.4(a).
+The European Communities responded that it had not made such a notification because prior to the Appellate Body report in the EC — Bananas III case, it was not clear whether the Licensing Agreement applied to tariff-rate quotas (“TRQs”).
+The Panel rejected the EC’s defence:

-16. Further, the Panel on EC - Poultry, in a finding not addressed by the Appellate Body, rejected the claim by Brazil that frequent changes to the licensing rules and procedures regarding the poultry TRQ had made it difficult for governments and traders to become familiar with the rules, contrary to the provisions of Articles 1.4, 3.3, 3.5(b), 3.5(c) and 3.5(d):
+15. The Panel in EC — Poultry also rejected Brazil’s claim that frequent changes to the licensing rules and procedures regarding the poultry TRQ had made it difficult for governments and traders to become familiar with the rules, contrary to the provisions of Articles 1.4, 3.3, 3.5(b), 3.5(c) and 3.5(d):

 (b) Procedures for notification and review

-17. At its meeting of 12 October 1995, the Committee on Import Licensing agreed on procedures for notification and review under the Licensing Agreement.(19)
+16. At its meeting of 12 October 1995, the Committee on Import Licensing agreed on procedures for notification and review under the Licensing Agreement.(18)

 A. Text of Article 2